jmervine/node-git-fish/README.md

-# Git Post Commit Hook in Node.js
+# Git Post Commit Hook Listener in Node.js

 > Why fish?
 What recieves a hook?